harcokuppens/CourseGradingWithDOMjudge/Setting_up_domjudge_for_a_course.md

     # import accounts
     https -a "$ADMINUSER:$PASSWORD" --check-status -b -f POST "$DOMJUDGE_SERVER/api/v4/users/accounts" yaml@admin-accounts.yaml

+On import the DOMjudge system creates each administrator user account, with its own team with the same name.
+Each user account gets roles "Administrative User" and "Team Member".

 On a fresh install of DOMjudge, there is no `Jury` team category.
-When above import is done, next to the users and their teams, also a `Jury` team category is created.
+When above import is done, next to the users and their teams, also a `Jury` team category is automatically created, such that each team for an administrator account can be set in the `Jury` category.

-The `Jury` category seems to be automatically to be created when importing an account of type `admin`.
+Technical note: it seams that the external ID of the created team is set to the username of the corresponding admin user.
+In our setup we use an email address as username, however the '@' seems not to be allowed in the external ID.
+During the import however the DOMjudge system seems to break its own rule and set the external ID of the team to the admin's user username with the '@' in it.
+However if we try to edit this team DOMjudge starts complaining about the '@' in the external ID.
+We just ignore this problem, because we do not really need to use the team, except for setting it to the `Jury` team category to restrict access for contests to only admins using the `Jury` team category.

 #### Step 3: Inform the new administrators by mail.